AbhinavMir/earmark/README.md

 # Earmark

-A macOS audiobook player for an Audible library.
-It downloads titles you own, stores them as plain M4B files, plays them, and keeps your place in step with the Audible application on your phone.
+A macOS native audiobook player for an Audible library.

 Earmark is a native application.
 Nothing runs in a browser, and nothing stops when you quit one.